Skip to content

 Photo of Joon H. Kim Joon H. Kim

-Joon H. Kim’s practice focuses on white-collar criminal defense, internal corporate investigations, regulatory enforcement, and crisis management, as well as complex commercial litigation and arbitration.
+Joon H. Kim’s practice focuses on high-stakes litigation and enforcement, including internal investigations, white-collar criminal defense, commercial litigation, regulatory enforcement, and arbitration, as well as crisis management.

 Read more about Joon H. KimEmail